ogscriptkiddie/clauseguard/README.md

 ## Background

-Built as a capstone security research project at the University of the Fraser Valley.
+Built as a capstone security research project at the Simon Fraser University.
 ClauseGuard explores the intersection of NLP, cybersecurity risk modeling, and privacy rights — approaching legal document analysis as a defensive security problem.

 ---